Overview

 Priority: Innovative products and product development

-Goals: Enhance competitiveness, profitability and growth of the agri-food sector through new or improved products.
+Goals: Enhance the competitiveness, profitability and growth of the agri-food sector through new or improved products.

 Goals:

-• grow the overall agri-food sector through expansion of existing and access to new domestic and international markets
+• grow the overall agri-food sector by expanding access in domestic and international markets

 Priority: Strong rural communities

-Goal: Enhance competitiveness, profitability and growth of rural communities.
+Goal: Enhance the competitiveness, profitability and growth of rural communities.

 Crosscutting priorities